akka/akka/akka-docs/intro/what-is-akka.rst

 Typesafe Console
 ================

-On top of the Typesafe Stack we have also have commercial product called Typesafe Console which provides the following features:
+On top of the Typesafe Stack we also have commercial product called Typesafe Console which provides the following features:

 #.
 Slick Web UI with real-time view into the system